 You can also check out our blog How to Add Flavour Without Using Salt (opens in new tab) for lost of tasty ways to flavour your favourite dishes.

 What are the recommendations for reducing salt intake in Nursery or Childminding settings?

-The guidelines that support early years settings to plan meals for children are the Eat Better Start Better (EBSB) voluntary food and drink guidelines.
+The guidelines that support early years settings to plan meals for children are the Eat Better Start Better guidelines (PDF, 5.2MB).

 Early years settings provide a great opportunity for children to try a range of balanced and nutritious food across the day.
 To establish good eating habits, the food and drink provided for children should not be high in saturated fat, sugar or salt.